 The displayed value is unchanged since the second dependency, node

-, already evaluates to a value which is not a failure value.
+y, already evaluates to a value which is not a failure value.
 The

-value of the third dependency z
+value of the third dependency z, corresponding to the value entered

 in the third field, is ignored, regardless of whether it evaluates to